 It is task of a modern European degree programme to maintain the unity of knowledge, linking scientific competences to humanistic skills and to the capability to handle the complex, modern and expensive system of public health.
 The main interest remains the protection of the human being, its dignity and psycho-physical integrity.

 Our wish, that we would like to renew with sincerity to all of you, is that we may proceed successfully in this difficult, but inspiring process of knowledge and life.

-The Responsible of the Degree Programme Rector Prof. Eugenio Gaudio
+Rector Prof. Eugenio Gaudio

 1. Offices Degree Course "F"